Swimming of a uniform deformable sphere in a viscous incompressible fluid with inertia: Discussion

 \section{Discussion}

-As we showed above, for a uniform deformable sphere the first order reaction force, which is linear in the amplitude of the stroke, causes a linear motion of the sphere which affects the first order flow pattern, and hence also the mean swimming velocity.
+In the theory of swimming developed earlier \cite{2} the mean swimming velocity was calculated from the condition that on time average over a period the body with periodically changing shape does not exert a force on the fluid.
+The resulting mean swimming velocity is of second order in the amplitude of the stroke.
+In the derivation we assumed that to first order the body does not move.
+However, later we found by explicit calculation that for a sphere with dipolar surface distortion the sphere does exert a periodic force on the fluid, to first order in the amplitude of distortion and with zero mean \cite{1}.
+Conversely, this implies that in this case the sphere gets accelerated by a time-periodic reaction force.
+In the present calculation we assumed that the reaction force gets fully absorbed by center of mass motion, as is the case for a sphere with uniform mass density.

+The key expression at the basis of the present calculation is given by Eq.
+(3.5).
+This shows that both a simple periodic translation and a dipolar distortion give rise to a reaction force acting on the sphere.
+The first case was already considered by Stokes many years ago \cite{19}, the second was studied only recently \cite{1}.
+For a uniform deformable sphere the first order effect on the motion of the sphere is determined from Newton's equation.

 The conclusion is more general.
-If the inner dynamics of the swimmer is such that the first order reaction force has an effect on the surface motion, then this must be taken into account, and its effect on the mean swimming velocity must be calculated.
-A purely kinematic theory, as we developed earlier \cite{2}, is valid only if the first order reaction force is fully absorbed and has no effect on the surface motion, or if the first order motion is simply prescribed along with the surface distortion.
+If the inner dynamics of the swimmer is such that the first order reaction force has an effect on the body motion, then this must be taken into account, and its second order effect on the mean swimming velocity must be calculated.
+A purely kinematic theory, as we developed earlier \cite{2}, is valid only if the first order reaction force is fully absorbed and has no effect on the body motion.

-In situations where the first order reaction force does have an effect on the surface motion, then in a complete theory the inner dynamics of the body must be considered.
+In situations where the first order reaction force does have an effect on the body motion, then in a complete theory the inner dynamics of the body must be considered.
 For a uniform body this can be circumvented by the requirement that the net surface motion is identical with that of the center of mass.
 For a uniform deformable sphere this leads to a calculation of the dipolar admittance, as shown in Sec.
-III.
-The calculation demonstrates that added mass has an effect on the mean swimming velocity, as was suggested earlier \cite{16},\cite{17}.
+3. The subsequent calculation in Secs.
+4-6 demonstrates that fluid inertia has an effect on the mean swimming velocity, as was suggested earlier \cite{2},\cite{26},\cite{27}.